 Whether you decide to move forward to read this digital marketing book or you decide to do nothing, you'll be making a decision that will impact the viability of your business

-Getting the word out on a new book takes a lot of effort, so we are willing to bribe you with a discounted first edition and we have just one request.
+Getting the word out on a new book takes a lot of effort, so we are asking you with a an important request.

 Please take the time to read through the book and then leave a 5-star review about our new digital marketing book.
 Reviews are super-critical in generating sales, especially on Amazon after its published, so we need to get the ball rolling.